Sound Therapy

 Sound therapy emerges as a unique interventional approach, using intentional elements like rhythm, pitch, and vibrations to improve various aspects of well-being.
 It transcends mere enjoyment of music, becoming a tool for social improvement, cultural enrichment, economic advantage, and overall wellness.

-Crucially, as an alternative and complementary practice to allopathic and osteopathic medicine, sound therapy differs from music therapy by focusing more on the use of evidence-based frequencies produced by sound and music to reduce stress and anxiety.
+As an alternative yet complementary practice to allopathic and osteopathic medicine, sound therapy differs from music therapy by focusing more on the use of evidence-based frequencies that make up sound to reduce stress and anxiety.